klychliiev/Meduzzen_AI_Internship/README.md

 Below is the list of Python NLP modules I use in my work as a computational linguist.
 However, not all of them fit our requirements for this Internship, particularly, due to the limited number of supported languages.

-Useful libraries for tackling NLP problems:
+Useful libraries for solving NLP problems:

 | <center>library  | <center> description  | <center> fits our needs |
 |:---:|---|:---:|